midtown-ai/glossary/glossary/i.md

  See also [I], ...

+# Inductive Bias

+ ~ bias coming from the assumptions made during [inductive reasoning]

+ Inductive bias is fundamentally related to the [bias-variance tradeoff] because it influences the learning algorithm's tendency to [underfit] or [overfit] the data.
+A well-chosen inductive bias will help the model generalize well from the training data to unseen data by finding a good balance between [bias] and [variance].

+ Examples:
+  * [Linear regression] - The inductive bias is that the target variable can be expressed as a linear combination of the input features.
+This is a strong assumption about the nature of the relationship between inputs and outputs.
+  * [Decision tree] - The inductive bias is that the data can be segmented into smaller and smaller subsets based on feature values, often assuming that the data has a hierarchical structure.
+  * [Artificial neural networks] - These have a more complex inductive bias, often assuming that real-world phenomena can be captured through layers of abstraction and representation.

+ See also [I], ...

 # Inductive Reasoning

  Coming up with `rules to explain the current observation`.
 Sometimes the truth can be learned ;-)

+ Type of inductive reasoning:
+  * Generalized induction: From observation, you infer a general rule.
+  * Statistical induction: Based on the frequency of an occurrence in sampled instances, you infer the probability of that occurrence in general.
+For example, if 9 out of 10 sampled apples are red, you might infer a high probability that the next apple you see will be red.
+  * Causal inference: Observing a consistent association between two events and inferring a causal relationship.
+For example, noticing that the ground is wet every time it rains and inferring that rain causes the ground to become wet.
+  * Predictive induction: Observing a pattern or trend and predicting that it will continue.
+For example, observing that a company's stock has risen in the past few hours and predicting that it will keep rising in the next hour.

  See also [I], [Deductive Reasoning], [Truth]

+# Inertial Measurement Unit
+# IMU

+ See also [I], [SLAM Algorithm]

 # Inference